tacman/mailtrap/sfcasts/console-urls.md

 In your IDE, open this `.symfony.local.yaml` file.
 This is the Symfony CLI server config for our app.
 See this `workers` key?
-It lets us define processes to run in the background when we start the server. allows you to define additional processes to run in the background when you start the server.
+It lets us define processes to run in the background when we start the server.
 We already have the tailwind command set.

 Add another worker.
 Call it `messenger` - though that could be anything - and set `cmd` to `['symfony', 'console', 'messenger:consume', 'async']`.
 This solves the issue of needing to keep this running in a separate terminal window.
 But what about restarting the command when we make changes?
 No problemo!
-The Add a `watch` key and set it to `config`, `src`, `templates` and `vendor`.
+Add a `watch` key and set it to `config`, `src`, `templates` and `vendor`.
 If any files in these directories change, the worker will restart itself.
 Smart!

 Back in your terminal, restart the server with `symfony server:stop` and `symfony serve -d` `messenger:consume` *should* be running in the background!
 To prove it, run: